A cooperative is a business organization started by people who want to:

-The names and addresses of the directors listed must match the information required in the Articles of Incorporation document.
+The names and addresses of the directors listed must match the information stated in the Articles of Incorporation document.

-Mail or deliver the Articles of Incorporation, forms, NUANS report and a $100 incorporation fee to Corporate Registry.
+Send the Articles of Incorporation, other forms, NUANS report and the $100 incorporation fee to Corporate Registry.
 Make cheque payable to the Government of Alberta.